y-chai/GEMS-Learning-Into-to-R/README.md

 Welcome to **GEMS X004 Introduction to Data Analysis with R**.

-This workshop is part of GEMS Learning series on working with and analyzing agricultural data in R.
+This workshop is part of GEMS Learning series on working with and analyzing agricultural data using R.

 ## Prerequisites: